mahfuz-antor/fruits-village-server/README.md

 # Here I am giving my assignment-10 link.
 You can easily see this site.

-It is my assignment-10 live site link [It is my another working link](https://cranky-knuth-c8f49d.netlify.app/).
+It is my assignment-10 live site link [It is my working link](https://full-stack-client-site.web.app/).

 # Are you interested to know more information about me?